xinychen/awesome-latex-drawing/README.md

 ### Bayesian Networks

 LaTeX provides some powerful domain-specific packages and tools like `tikz` to enable flexible graphical models.
+Bayesian networks represent a family of graphical models consisting of variables (usually denoted by nodes) and dependency relationships (usually denoted by arrows).
+Fortunately, `tikz` has a specific library for drawing Bayesian networks and directed factor graphs.

 #### Bayesian Tensor Factorization